zbmassey14/Public_Projects/README.md

 This repository is a collection of previous projects to demonstrate skills listed on the resume.

 The projects mainly consist of R & Python scripts from personal & school related work.
+   - Each folder contains an R & Python.
+   - Each of those folders contain a code file & summary file for each project.

 # Table of Contents: